Jan271001/Project3_Collaboration_and_Competition/Report.md

 ![Plot of rewards](Pictures/Performance.png)

+The agents were able to solve the environment in 1375 episodes.
+The max reward over both agents was 0.58688 over 100 consecutive episodes.

 ## The algorithm

-For this project I used the MADDPG-Algorithm (Multi Agent Deep Deterministic Policy Gradient)
+For this project I used a little addapted version of the MADDPG-Algorithm (Multi Agent Deep Deterministic Policy Gradient)

 ### Overall description

 In order to fullfill the task I use a multi-agent-actor-critic approach.
+My implementation works with 2 seperate neural networks for each agent.
+One for the actor and one for the critic.
+Both architectures can be seen underneath.It also uses the target network approach.To update the target networks a soft update function is used.
+Additionally the used algorithm is an of policy algorithm, which means it uses a Replay Buffer to store previous interactions and learn from them.
+All information of the step including the actions of both agents are stored in one sample.

 ### Net Architecture

 ### Actor

 The actor-network is a simple feed-forward network

+Input: The state of the environment

+Output: The action to take

 >Input Layer: 24 Nodes (state size)